KellySeng/TPEA/README.md

 (./launch.sh <addr> <port> <dictionary> <number authors> <number politicians>) ./launch.sh localhost 12345 dict/dict_100000_5_15.txt 10 3
 ```
+It's not memory friendly, be careful to not launch too many authors and politicians (15 authors and 5 politicians crashed my PC).

 Authors and Politicians make their jobs and print the scores at the end